 - (a) List of documents filed as part of this report: - 1.
 Financial Statements.
-The consolidated financial statements of the Company and Report of Independent Registered Public Accounting Firm thereon included in the Annual Report to Shareholders on Form 10-K for the year ended August 31, 2011, are as follows:
+The consolidated financial statements of the Company and Report of Independent Registered Public Accounting Firm thereon included in the Annual Report to Shareholders on Form 10-K for the year ended August 31, 2012, are as follows:

-Consolidated Balance Sheets at August 31, 2011 and 2010
+Consolidated Balance Sheets at August 31, 2012 and 2011

-Consolidated Statements of Operations and Statements of Comprehensive Income (Loss) for the years ended August 31, 2011, 2010, and 2009
+Consolidated Statements of Operations and Statements of Comprehensive Income for the fiscal years ended August 31, 2012, 2011, and 2010

-Consolidated Statements of Shareholders' Equity for the years ended August 31, 2011, 2010, and 2009
+Consolidated Statements of Cash Flows for the fiscal years ended August 31, 2012, 2011, and 2010

-Consolidated Statements of Cash Flows for the years ended August 31, 2011, 2010, and 2009
+Consolidated Statements of Shareholders' Equity for the fiscal years ended August 31, 2012, 2011, and 2010